Civil Law vs. Criminal Law: Breaking Down the Differences

 “The conduct at issue in criminal cases is generally more serious than civil cases and frequently involves intent,” says Peter Anderson, a Washington, D.C. civil litigation attorney.
 “Civil cases frequently involve negligent conduct.”

 For example, a person intentionally killing another person is a criminal offense.
-A civil offense, on the other hand, often looks more like someone failing to follow city code and clear snow from a sidewalk which results in someone slipping and getting hurt.
-Failing to shovel in most cases doesn’t live up to the standard of a criminal act, but it is against the rules and gives the person harmed an avenue for seeking justice for damages.
+A civil offense, on the other hand, often looks more like someone failing to follow city code—not clearing snow from a sidewalk that results in someone slipping and getting hurt, for example.
+Failing to shovel, in most cases, doesn’t live up to the standard of a criminal act, but it is against the rules and gives the person harmed an avenue for seeking justice for damages.

 Civil law vs. criminal law: Punishment

-Civil suits are often also settled outside of the courtroom.
-This typically includes a substantial payment to the accuser in exchange for the suit being dropped, and the defendant admitting to no wrongdoing.
+Civil suits are also often settled outside of the courtroom.
+This typically includes a substantial payment to the accuser in exchange for the suit being dropped, and the defendant admitting to limited or no wrongdoing.

 Civil law vs. criminal law: Burden of proof

 Another significant distinction between civil and criminal cases is what it takes for a party to win a case.
 In either trial, the accuser must meet a burden of proof—essentially an obligation to prove or back up the claims being made.
 Criminal cases, and the serious penalties that can accompany them, require a higher bar to be met than civil cases.
 In criminal law, the standard is that the accused are guilty of committing a crime “Beyond a reasonable doubt.”